Schema

 :

-import { schema } from 'dynamodb-toolbox/schema'
+import { item } from 'dynamodb-toolbox/schema/item'

-import { string } from 'dynamodb-toolbox/attributes/string'
+import { string } from 'dynamodb-toolbox/schema/string'

-import { number } from 'dynamodb-toolbox/attributes/number'
+import { number } from 'dynamodb-toolbox/schema/number'

-const pokemonSchema = schema({
+const pokemonSchema = item({

 pokemonId: string().key(),